Genesis 3:16, 20; 4:1–2

 Where does this celebration of maternal power come from?

-One possibility is that the Bible’s first woman was once a fragile goddess.
+One possibility is that the Bible’s first woman was once a 'fragile goddess'.
 In the ancient Near East, goddesses (Eve’s ancient neighbours) were often responsible for earthly fertility and life.
 One Canaanite goddess in particular shared a similar epithet to Eve, albeit even more celebratory: Asherah was recognized as mother of the pantheon, the ‘mother of the gods’.
 Perhaps, then, in the figure of chavvah, we have evidence of Bible writers’ efforts to diminish divine feminine power by attributing the impressive title of ‘mother of all living’ to a human female whose maternal body had already been shown to be under the control of God.

 References